usrecnik/ddlfs/README.md

 In the latter, you can optionally use `-f` flag to run filesystem in foreground (especially useful with `loglevel=DEBUG` :-) )

+When mounted, following directory tree is available under mountpoint:

+ * `<schema>`
+ ** function
+ ** java_source
+ ** package_body
+ ** package_spec
+ ** procedure
+ ** type
+ ** type_body
+ ** view

+Each folder has `.sql` file for each object of specified type (parent folder) in database.
+For example, folder `<schema>/view/` has list one `.sql` file for every view in this schema.

+If you write to those files, filesystem will execute DDL stored in the file on file close (thus, you can edit database objects via this filesystem).
+Filesystem keeps a local copy on regular filesystem while the file is open (between open and close calls).

+If you delete such .sql file, a `DROP <object_type> <object_name>` is issued.

+If you create new file (e.g. using `touch` utility), a new object is created from template - e.g. for views, it is `create view "<schema>"."object_name" as select * from dual".

+All files have last modified date set to `last_ddl_time` from `all_objects` view.
+All files report file size 0, except for those that are currently open - those report their actual file size.

+One special file exists, `ddlfs.log`, which contains log of every executed DDL operation along with possible errors and warnings (e.g. indicating on which line syntax error occured).

 Mount Options
 -------------